Smart holiday spendingThis content is categorized as:

-Use these four tips to keep your holiday spending on track:
+Use these four tips to help keep your holiday spending on track:

-A great way to save overall is to take advantage of rewards and cash-back programs your credit cards offer.
-Some credit cards offer rewards that you can trade in for discounted gift cards, for example.
-You can then use the gift cards to buy gifts for free, or you can give those as a gift.
-You can also purchase gifts from your favorite stores with customer loyalty programs to take advantage of exclusive savings and offers.
+A great way to save overall is to take advantage of the rewards and cash back programs your credit cards may offer.
+Some credit cards offer rewards that allow you to trade in points for discounted gift cards, for example.
+You can then use the gift cards to buy the presents on your list, or you can give them to friends and family directly.
+You can also look to your favorite stores for customer loyalty programs that may provide exclusive savings and offers.